gabrahamastro/binary_stars_project/README.md

 ## Acknowledgements

-This project was completed with the guidance, help, advice and many useful resources provided by [Pierre Maxted](https://www.astro.keele.ac.uk/pflm/) (any code attributed to him clearly labelled in the relevant Jupyter notebook and should not use the same licence as this work).
+This project was completed with the guidance, help, advice and many useful resources provided by [Pierre Maxted](https://www.astro.keele.ac.uk/pflm/).

 ## Workflow
 The following are files in the `code` directory: